Buddy Holly and the Crickets in 1958

 “NOTICE!
 STOP!
 Help save the Youth of America.
 Don’t buy Negro records.
 If you don’t want to serve Negros in your place of business, then don’t have Negro records on your jukebox or Negro records on the radio.
 The screaming, idiotic words and savage music of these records are undermining the morals of our white youth in America.
 Call the advertisers on radio stations that play this type of music and complain to them…”

 If the Crickets wanted to write and play music inspired by black musicians, they could only do so by hiding in the linguistic long grass.

 Beatles related graffiti – photographed during my visit to Abbey Road in 2005

 Buddy Holly died in an air crash in 1959, but the musical force he helped set free continued to develop world-wide.
 By the early 1960s two young Liverpudlians, John Lennon and Paul McCartney, were trying to think of a name for their band.
 As Buddy Holly fans, they naturally followed tracks that Crickets made through dangerous social undergrowth.
 They decided to keep with the insect theme and become The Beatles.
-While the name Beetles had been on Buddy Holly’s own list of insect related name options, he had realised that mainstream taste was not ready.
+While the name Beetles had been on Buddy Holly’s own list of insect related name options, he realised that mainstream taste was not ready.
 It would take a few more years before Beatles would be acceptable, which even with its musically adapted spelling, suggested darker connotations of scuttle and scurry not seen with crickets.
 A style of music once symbolising sin and social breakdown was now becoming an accepted part of global society.
-Some bands even felt it was safe to call themselves the Spiders, major examples including a successful Japanese group formed in 1961, as well as a 1964 version of Alice Cooper’s band.
+Some bands even felt it was safe to call themselves The Spiders, major examples including a successful Japanese group formed in 1961, as well as a 1964 version of Alice Cooper’s band.